-Some intermittent problems may not be obvious on a Home Inspection because they only happen under certain circumstances.
-As an example, your Home Inspector may not discover leaks that occur only during certain weather conditions or when a specific tap or appliance is being used in everyday life.
+Some intermittent problems may not be detectable on a Home Inspection because they only happen under certain circumstances.
+For example, your Home Inspector may not discover leaks that occur only during certain weather conditions or when a specific tap or appliance is being used in everyday life.

-Home Inspectors will not find conditions that may only be visible when storage or furniture is moved.
-They do not remove wall coverings (including wallpaper) or lift flooring (including carpet) or move storage or furniture to look underneath or behind.
+Home Inspectors will not find conditions that are concealed by finishes, storage or furnishings.
+Inspectors do not remove wall coverings (including wallpaper), lift flooring (including carpet) or move storage or furniture.